echasnovski/mini.nvim/CONTRIBUTING.md

     - **Feature request**.
 A concise and justified description of what one or several modules should be able to do.
 Before making one, please make your best efforts to make sure that it is not a feature that won't get implemented (these should be described in documentation; for example: block comments in 'mini.comment').
 - **Create a pull request (PR)**.
 It can be one of two types:
     - **Code related**.
 For example, fix a bug or implement a feature.
 Before even starting one, please make sure that it is aligned with project vision and goals.
 The best way to do it is to receive a positive feedback from maintainer on your initiative in one of the GitHub issues (existing one or created by you otherwise).
     - **Documentation related**.
-For example, fix typo/wording in 'README.md', code comments or annotations (which are used to generate Neovim documentation).
+For example, fix typo/wording in 'README.md', code comments or annotations (which are used to generate Neovim documentation; run `require('mini.doc').generate()` with current directory being project root).
 Feel free to make these without creating a GitHub issue.

 All well-intentioned, polite, and respectful contributions are always welcome!
 Thanks for reading this!